1991 Burlington, Vermont mayoral election

-The 1991 Burlington mayoral election was held on March 3, 1991 to elect the mayor of Burlington, Vermont.
+The 1991 Burlington, Vermont mayoral election was held on March 3, 1991 to elect the mayor of Burlington, Vermont.
 Incumbent independent Mayor Peter Clavelle ran as the candidate of the Progressive Coalition, and defeated Haik Bedrosian, Daniel Gregory, and Michael Hackett, who all ran as independent candidates.
 The Democratic and Republican parties did not run candidates in this election.

 Clavelle faced no opposition for the endorsement of the Progressive Coalition.
 The Democratic and Republican parties did not run candidates in the election with the Democrats stating that there were no viable candidates against Clavelle and the Republicans having nobody who could commit to the campaign.
 Haik Bedrosian, Daniel Gregory, and Michael Hackett ran as independent candidates.

 Clavelle won in the general election with over seventy percent of the popular vote, but the Democratic Party, which had focused on the city council elections, gained two seats.
 Voter turnout for this election was the lowest since the 1981 election.